More at rubyonrails.org:

 end

-Using both after_create_commit and after_update_commit with the same method name will only allow the last callback defined to take effect, as they both internally alias to after_commit which overrides previously defined callbacks with the same method name.
+However, if you use the after_create_commit and the after_update_commit callback with the same method name, it will only allow the last callback defined to take effect, as they both internally alias to after_commit which overrides previously defined callbacks with the same method name.

 class User < ApplicationRecord